 - 1. Make sure there is a GitHub Security advisory opened for this ticket. - 2.
-Make sure a CVE was requested and the CVE ID and GitHub Actions security advisory ID are included in the newsfragment. - 3.
-Make sure the PR was approved. - 4.
-Make sure all the details all provided in the GitHub security advisory. - 5.
+Make sure the PR was approved. - 3.
+Make sure all the details all provided in the GitHub security advisory. - 4.
 The security fix will be available in the first release candidate for the new release.
-So the Patched versions will look like YEAR.MONTH.0rc1. - 6.
-Use the GitHub UI to merge the PR. - 7.
+So the Patched versions will look like YEAR.MONTH.0rc1. - 5.
+Use the GitHub UI to merge the PR. - 6.
 Once committed in the main branch, create a new branch and follow the general release candidate procedures.